Carer's Allowance Supplement

 It does not matter how much Carer's Allowance you get, the amount of CA Supplement is the same.

 You should receive a letter before your CA Supplement payment telling you when you will be paid.

-If you are eligible on the first qualifying date (15 April 2019), you'll be paid the CA supplement on 24 June 2019.
-You should get a letter telling you this around 20 or 21 June 2019.
+If you are eligible on the first qualifying date in April, you'll be paid the CA supplement in June.

-If you are eligible on the second qualifying date (14 October 2019), you'll be paid the CA supplement in December 2019.
+If you are eligible on the second qualifying date in October, you'll be paid the CA supplement in December.